saifadecha07/OIL-SHOCK-HACK-THAILAND-EARTH-DAY-2026--ML-DEV-DATASCI-/README.md

 I turned the model output into a lightweight dashboard experience so the scenario can be explored visually, not just printed in a terminal.

 The frontend includes:

-- interactive shock percentage control
+- Interactive shock percentage control
-- forecast horizon control
+- Forecast horizon control
-- chart-based comparison between baseline and shocked outcomes
+- Chart-based comparison between baseline and shocked outcomes
-- table output for stakeholder interpretation
+- Table output for stakeholder interpretation

-Relevant project areas:
+**Relevant project areas:**
 - `frontend/index.html`
 - `frontend/script.js`
 - `frontend/style.css`